 This is the 6th QTP Tutorial in our QTP training series.
-Please visit this post to check out the list of all tutorials we covered till now.
 As a reminder, we have started the QTP online training article series and we'll be covering almost all QTP tutorials with simple examples to understand the concept.

 What You Will Learn:

 When QTP is launched and we choose to record a new test, the ‘record and run settings’ dialog opens up.
 Alternately a user can choose to access this window by choosing the “Automation->Record and Run Settings” option from the menu.
 So far in our examples, we have just continued with its default settings but now we will explore it further.
 The following is how this dialog looks:

 As the same suggests, this is a space that QTP provides the user to set certain parameters that help the user to create a test via record and to execute the same during a run session.

 QTP can record and run a test on either a windows app or a web app.
 The web tab is available only when the Web add-in is selected to be loaded at startup.
 This tab is used for Web, .NET Web Forms, PeopleSoft, and Web-based SAP objects.

 So there are 2 tabs to define the settings separately for each of these environments.
 There will be a separate ‘Siebel’ tab available is a Siebel add-in is installed and loaded during startup.

 Let’s look at the ‘Web’ tab first”:

 “Web Tab” On Record And Run Settings Dialog